jesseCaramalis/jesseCaramalis/README.md

 - 🔭 I’m currently working on Schedule, a fullstack team management and rostering app

-- 🌱 I’m currently learning AWS and working towards my Cloud Practitioner certification.
+- 🌱 I’m currently learning AWS and working towards my Cloud Practitioner certification

 - ❓ Ask me about anything related to MERN stack and related technologies